-2.24.
+- 2.25.
 As it appears from the responses of the 18 Member States, they have relatively often found it possible to amend their legislation at a "technical" level with a view to remedying practical deficiencies found by the evaluation teams, but in most cases they have chosen not to amend their legislation when it comes to more fundamental policy choices made.
 Areas in which legislative changes have been made concern, for example, accessory surrender, the transposition of some grounds for non-execution, the powers of the competent judicial authorities and temporary surrender.
 With regard to the problems connected to the execution of sentences passed against nationals, various Member States have referred to the pending transposition of Framework Decision 2008/909/JHA (DE/NL).
-In some Member States fundamental legal changes have been made, such as the abolition of temporal limitations introduced outside the period allowed by Article 32 of the EAW Framework Decision (LU and SI, planned in CZ), constitutional change regarding the abolition of double criminality (HU) or the limitation of some grounds for non-execution (EE, planned in CZ).

-2.25.
-It should be noted that, due to a problem which arose in one case, the application of Article 32 of the framework decision has recently been discussed at the political level.
+In some Member States fundamental legal changes have been made, such as the abolition of temporal limitations introduced outside the period allowed by Article 32 of the EAW Framework Decision (LU and SI, planned in CZ), constitutional change regarding the abolition of double criminality (HU) or the limitation of some grounds for non-execution (EE, planned in CZ). - 2.26.
+It should be noted that, due to a problem which arose in one case, the application of Article 32 of the Framework Decision has recently been discussed at the political level.
 A special bilateral working group was set up to deal with the issue.
-The discussions have been launched.
+The European Commission invited the relevant Member States to withdraw the declarations made under Article 32.
+This issue was also discussed at the experts' level during the meeting of the Working Party on Co-operation in Criminal Matters on 4 November 2011.
+Several delegations agreed that after seven years of operation of the Framework Decision, the relevant Member States should examine whether there is an ongoing need to maintain the statements made pursuant to Article 32 (1).
+A large majority of the Member States applying the EAW system to all cases expressed a positive attitude towards this Commission's proposal, given that the application of the Framework Decision should be based on the unified regime increasing legal certainty and mutual trust.
+Certain Member States also informed about their actions taken to extend the application of the European arrest warrant to situations covered by their statements through national implementing measures.